 Prior to Joining Atkins, he gained over 26 years’ experience working for the MOD in Project Management, Safety Management, Airworthiness and Environment for a number of Rotary Wing Platform Teams, including Sea King as the platform Safety Manager.
 Mike also has detailed knowledge of Unmanned Air Systems having been involved in the design and development of the Phoenix, Scavenger and ScanEagle platforms.

 Mike provides leadership to our delivery teams and is responsible for the technical assurance and quality management of our projects, which cuts across the civil and defence markets we operate in.

 Rich ConnellyStrategy & Capability Development Director

-Rich joined Osprey after 27 years in the Royal Air Force; most recently seconded to the CAA, initially as Assistant Director of Airspace Policy before becoming Deputy Head of Intelligence Strategy and Policy responsible for oversight of all CAA safety policy development together with governance of its major programmes including spaceplanes, unmanned air systems and State safety.
+Rich joined Osprey after 27 years in the Royal Air Force; his most recent role in the RAF was a secondment to the CAA, initially as Assistant Director of Airspace Policy before becoming Deputy Head of Intelligence Strategy and Policy responsible for oversight of all CAA safety policy development together with governance of its major programmes including spaceplanes, unmanned air systems and State safety.